Gomagan/Gomagan-Prabagar---Final-Exam-Computer-Graphics/README.md

 Scrolling Texture:
 I added the scrolling texture to the orbs.
 I implemented it by using the tiling and offset node and changing the offset overtime using the time node.
 I also use a float value called "slow" to modify the rate at which the orbs scroll.
 You can see the spinning effect from far because of their speed.
 I also set the surface type to transparent and multiplied the scrolling texture output with a float value so it has a minor transparency effect towards some areas to create more mystical vibe to the game.

+For the two additional shaders, I used bump mapping from the first half of the course, and the water shader from the second half of the course.